Hitting Times and Positions in Rare Events: When do orbits hit small sets?

 More generally, (\ref{Eq_ExpoLimitInMyExpoLimitThm1}) follows provided that for every $\varepsilon>0$ there are a sequence $(\nu_{l})_{l\geq1}$ in $\mathfrak{P}$ with $d_{\mathfrak{P}}(\nu_{l},\mu_{A_{l}})<\varepsilon$ for all $l$, a compact set $\mathfrak{K}\subseteq\mathfrak{P}$, and measurable functions $\tau_{l}:X\rightarrow\mathbb{N}_{0}$ such that (\ref{Eq_DontWaitTooLong1})-(\ref{Eq_TheFabulousCompactnessCondition1}) hold. \end{theorem}

 We shall see that this opens up a very easy way of proving Poisson asymptotics in several interesting situations.

 \begin{remark} \textbf{a)} An obvious necessary condition for the first component $\mu (A_{l})\,\varphi_{A_{l}}$ to have an exponential limit law is the absence of a point mass at zero in the limit.
 That is, for any sequence $(\tau_{l})$ satisfying condition (\ref{Eq_DontWaitTooLong1}) we need to have (\ref{Eq_HardlyAnyReturnsUpToTimeM1}). \textbf{b)} Note that condition (\ref{Eq_TheFabulousCompactnessCondition1}) only uses information on what happens to $A_{l}$ before the time $\tau_{l}$ which is of order $o(1/\mu (A_{l}))$ as $l\rightarrow\infty$.
-This seems remarkable since conditions ensuring (\ref{Eq_ExpoLimitInMyExpoLimitThm1}) usually also involve some asymptotic (mixing) properties for a class of sets containing the $A_{l}$.
-In fact, one often encounters quantitative mixing conditions (providing some information about rates).
-But in the present setup, we only use what little asymptotic information follows from ergodicity alone. \textbf{c)} The assumptions (\ref{Eq_DontWaitTooLong1} )-(\ref{Eq_TheFabulousCompactnessCondition1}) make precise the condition that the system should forget, sufficiently fast, whether or not it started in $A_{l}$.
-Any compact subset $\mathfrak{K}$ of $(\mathfrak{P},d_{\mathfrak{P} })$ can be viewed as a family of measures which only differ from $\mu$ in a controllable way.
+We do not assume mixing (let alone any quantitative mixing conditions), but only use what little asymptotic information follows from ergodicity alone. \textbf{c)} The assumptions (\ref{Eq_DontWaitTooLong1})-(\ref{Eq_TheFabulousCompactnessCondition1}) make precise the condition that the system should forget, sufficiently fast, whether or not it started in $A_{l}$.
 We can regard (\ref{Eq_DontWaitTooLong1} )-(\ref{Eq_TheFabulousCompactnessCondition1}) as a short-time decorrelation (or mixing) condition. \textbf{d)} Of course, mixing properties of specific systems can still be very useful for validating conditions (\ref{Eq_DontWaitTooLong1})-(\ref{Eq_TheFabulousCompactnessCondition1}).
-However, in our discusion of examples in Section \ref{Sec_GMmaps}, we make a point of not using any asymptotic mixing properties for this purpose. \textbf{e)} Allowing measures $\nu_{l}$ more general than $\mu_{A_{l} }$ in the final statement of the theorem sometimes enables us to replace the density $\mu(A_{l})^{-1}1_{A_{l}}$ of $\mu_{A_{l}}$ by an approximating density of higher regularity for which (\ref{Eq_DontWaitTooLong1} )-(\ref{Eq_TheFabulousCompactnessCondition1}) are easier to verify (e.g. if they belong to a space on which the transfer operator is well understood). \textbf{f)} Another way of using this flexibility is to replace $\mu_{A_{l}} $ by $\mu_{A_{l}^{\prime}}$\ for nicer sets $A_{l}^{\prime}\in\mathcal{A} $.
-This works if, for every $\widetilde {\varepsilon}>0$, one can pick a sequence $(A_{l}^{\prime})$ such that $\mu_{A_{l}}(A_{l}\bigtriangleup A_{l}^{\prime})<\widetilde{\varepsilon}$ for all $l\geq1$ while the $\nu_{l}:=\mu_{A_{l}^{\prime}}$ admit $\mathfrak{K}$ and $\tau_{l}$ satisfying (\ref{Eq_DontWaitTooLong1} )-(\ref{Eq_TheFabulousCompactnessCondition1}). \end{remark}
+However, in our discusion of examples in Section \ref{Sec_GMmaps}, we make a point of not using any asymptotic mixing properties for this purpose. \textbf{e)} Allowing measures $\nu_{l}$ more general than $\mu_{A_{l} }$ in the final statement of the theorem sometimes enables us to replace the density $\mu(A_{l})^{-1}1_{A_{l}}$ of $\mu_{A_{l}}$ by an approximating density of higher regularity for which (\ref{Eq_DontWaitTooLong1} )-(\ref{Eq_TheFabulousCompactnessCondition1}) are easier to verify (e.g. if they belong to a space on which the transfer operator is well understood). \textbf{f)} Another way of using this flexibility is to replace $\mu_{A_{l}}$ by $\mu_{A_{l}^{\prime}}$\ for nicer sets $A_{l} ^{\prime}\in\mathcal{A}$.
+This works if, for every $\widetilde{\varepsilon} >0$, one can pick a sequence $(A_{l}^{\prime})$ such that $\mu_{A_{l}} (A_{l}\bigtriangleup A_{l}^{\prime})<\widetilde{\varepsilon}$ for all $l\geq1$ while the $\nu_{l}:=\mu_{A_{l}^{\prime}}$ admit $\mathfrak{K}$ and $\tau_{l}$ satisfying (\ref{Eq_DontWaitTooLong1} )-(\ref{Eq_TheFabulousCompactnessCondition1}). \end{remark}